snarisi/c-practice/README.md

-Just a repo of some small programs I'm writing to practice C.
+A repo of some small programs I'm writing to practice C.